 At some point in time, you might want to switch over to some other platform or operating system.
 Being a human being, it’s very natural and obvious that we get used to a particular thing after we use them for a long period and gradually get bored of it.
 Earlier it was quite expensive as we would require a whole new hardware system for switching over to another OS.
+But with new technologies and Virtualization Software coming into existence, all your dreams are bridged to reality.

 But now the time is changed and we can quickly switch between various OS on our PC.
 We, no more need to worry about buying new hardware, we can just download some software or buy them and install it to our computer in order to make partitions of our hard drive which will allocate some specific memories to each of the operating systems.